keymetrics/doc-pm2/en/plus/guide/notifications.md

 #### Report errors with Express

-If you want you can configure your express middleware to automatically send you an error with the error middleware of express :
+If you want you can configure your express middleware to automatically send you an error with the error middleware of express:

 ```js
 const io = require('@pm2/io')